RyanGibb/uras-permutations/README.md

 Space seperated n, x, and y.
 Where n is a positive integer, and x & y are permutations of degree n.

+See files in permutaions directory with naming scheme 'n'_pair.txt

 ### Output Format

 A permutation z of degree n.